 The Way Out Club "for girls, boys and inbetweenies" is a Saturday night cabaret and dance party for transgender people and friends, in Whitechapel.

-EXILIO does Latin LGBT dance nights at Flamingo and other London venues.
+EXILIO does Latin LGBT dance nights at various London venues.
 They also participate in Urban World at Scala in Kings Cross.
 Lady Olé is another Latin-popular and queer kitsch night, at various venues including Nightclub Krolis/ Archway Tavern.

 Fabric, the famous Islington dance club closed down after drug-related deaths last year, reopened in late 2016 with the support of mayor Sadiq Khan.
 Stricter regulations require entry only for those 19 and older, with government issued IDs scanned at the door, more drug ban enforcement, and fewer bass-driven nights.

-The Coronet Theatre dance club was expected to be closed January 2017 after 138 years, to be demolished for shopping center expansion and Elephant and Castle district gentrification, but got a 12-month reprieve until the end of the year, with events to continue in the meantime.
+The Coronet Theatre dance club closed January 2018 after 139 years, to be demolished for shopping center expansion and Elephant and Castle district gentrification.

 Men's & Fetish Party Events